idia640/presentations/week04/PITCHME.md

 - Colors can also be symbolic and somewhat culture dependent.
 (Red as danger, for example.)
 - More color saturation can mean "more important"

-Red-Green, Blue-Black, and Black-White are special because they produce the most extreme signal on one channel while being neutral on other channels.
+Red-Green, Blue-Yellow, and Black-White are special because they produce the most extreme signal on one channel while being neutral on other channels.
 And, again, colors can carry additional cultural meaning.

 ---